decentralized-identity/bbs-signature/draft-bbs-signatures.md

 # Core operations

 This section defines core operations used by the schemes defined in Section 3.
-These operations MUST NOT be used except as described in that section.
+These operations MUST NOT be used except as described in this section.

 ## Parameters